neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ### 1\) Basic inserting multiple rows example

-The following statement uses the `INSERT` statement to insert three rows into the `links` table:
+The following statement uses the `INSERT` statement to insert three rows into the `contacts` table:

 ```sql
 INSERT INTO contacts (first_name, last_name, email)